Vertiv (NYSE:VRT) Issues Q4 2021 Earnings Guidance

 Vertiv (NYSE:VRT) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.280-$0.280 for the period.
 The company issued revenue guidance of -.Vertiv also updated its FY 2021 guidance to $0.960-$1.010 EPS.

-Vertiv (NYSE:VRT) last issued its quarterly earnings results on Wednesday, July 28th.
-The company reported $0.31 EPS for the quarter, topping analysts’ consensus estimates of $0.24 by $0.07.
-Vertiv had a return on equity of 71.45% and a net margin of 2.08%.
-The firm had revenue of $1.26 billion for the quarter, compared to analysts’ expectations of $1.24 billion.
-On average, equities analysts anticipate that Vertiv will post 1.14 EPS for the current year.
+Vertiv (NYSE:VRT) last posted its quarterly earnings results on Wednesday, July 28th.
+The company reported $0.31 EPS for the quarter, beating the consensus estimate of $0.24 by $0.07.
+The business had revenue of $1.26 billion during the quarter, compared to analyst estimates of $1.24 billion.
+Vertiv had a net margin of 2.08% and a return on equity of 71.45%.
+On average, equities research analysts forecast that Vertiv will post 1 earnings per share for the current year.

-A hedge fund recently bought a new stake in Vertiv stock.
-OLD Mission Capital LLC purchased a new stake in shares of Vertiv Holdings Co (NYSE:VRT) during the 3rd quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor purchased 77,994 shares of the company’s stock, valued at approximately $1,351,000.
-Hedge funds and other institutional investors own 87.83% of the company’s stock.
+A hedge fund recently raised its stake in Vertiv stock.
+Morgan Stanley raised its holdings in shares of Vertiv Holdings Co (NYSE:VRT) by 14.4% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 342,255 shares of the company’s stock after buying an additional 43,135 shares during the quarter.
+Morgan Stanley owned about 0.10% of Vertiv worth $9,343,000 as of its most recent SEC filing.
+Hedge funds and other institutional investors own 95.06% of the company’s stock.

 Vertiv Holdings Co engages in the design, manufacturing, and service of critical digital infrastructure technology that powers, cools, deploys, secures and maintains electronics that process, store and transmit data.
 It also offers power management products, thermal management products, integrated rack systems, modular solutions, and management systems for monitoring and controlling digital infrastructure.